saumya/FirebaseHostingTest/README.md

 Firebase Test
 =============

  This application is for testing of firebase.
+This is done with jQuery and Firebase.

 The `config.js` file is not committed as it contains the settings.
 However the config file is as simple as below